 Airbnbs in Torshavn

 Airbnbs are a really great choice for those travelling to the Faroes on a bit of a budget, providing the option to cook for yourself rather than eat out in pricey restaurants (and means that vegetarians will be able to eat much more easily).
-There are quite a number in the capital city, varying from £60 a night to, well, considerably more.
+There are a lot of Airbnbs in Torshavn, varying from £60 a night to, well, considerably more.
 Here are our picks for couples staying in Torshavn:

 One | Looking for an authentic Faroese experience?
 This cute grass-roofed property in the centre of the city is perfect.
 In fact, we’re pretty sure we found ourselves staring longingly at this very one!

 Two | A 10 minute walk from town, this clean, relatively modern apartment with all necessary amenities is incredibly good value, for as little as £60 a night.